briancaffey/cdk-django/README.md

 - [x] Deploy sample nginx application to test AWS Load Balancer Controller
 - [ ] Pass ACM ARN to Ingress annotation
-- [ ] Use Fargate Profile to deploy application on Fargate
 - [ ] Configure the rest of the Django application components for the EKS construct (web, celery, RDS, ElastiCache, S3 buckets, permissions)
 - [ ] Split constructs into `eks`, `ecs` and `common` directories to keep code DRY
 - [ ] Build constructs for each component
 - [ ] Consider using managed DB services in production environments and in-cluster services for non-production environments (external services)
 - [ ] Configure application secrets.
 - [ ] Use secrets manager secrets (boto3) for accessing secrets in products
 - [ ] Look into logging and observability tools that can be used in the project (EFK, Jaeger, etc.)
 - [ ] Go over this Kubernetes checklist: [https://www.weave.works/blog/production-ready-checklist-kubernetes](https://www.weave.works/blog/production-ready-checklist-kubernetes)